Stock certificate: Legal characterization of a stock certificate

 A stock certificate represents a legal proprietary interest in the common stock (in the sense of the general fund) or assets of the issuer corporation.
 The certificate evidences a chose in action against the issuer to collect dividends and usually to influence the issuer through voting pursuant to the issuer's charter and bylaws, which are often implied or incorporated by reference as terms on the face of the certificate.

 Stockholder rights are subject to the solvency requirements of issuer's general creditors and to any terms and conditions validly placed upon the face of the stock certificate which are part of the total agreement between the particular stockholder and the issuer.

 Stock certificates are transferred as negotiable or quasi-negotiable instruments by indorsement and delivery, and issuer charters typically require that transfers must be registered with the issuer (usually via the issuer's transfer agent) in order for the transferee to join as a member of the corporation.
 Registration of transfer is a type of novation.

+Collection

+Stock certificates are collected by hobbyists because of the inherent beauty of certain historical certificates, particular in terms of engraving, and the historical importance of many of the documents.
+Occasionally, an old stock certificate is found that still has value, representing actual shares in the original or a successor company.